cheuerde/plotcli/README.md

 ![Colored Density Plot on Terminal](docs/density.jpg)

 plotcli is an R package that brings the power of command-line plotting to your R environment.
 With a simple and intuitive R6 class interface, plotcli allows you to create and customize a variety of plot types, such as scatter, line, bar, and box plots, directly in your console.
-Say goodbye to the hassle of setting up complex graphics devices and embrace the simplicity of plotcli.

 Features

 - Convert `ggplot2` objects to colored terminal plots with `ggplotcli`